Venatik/betterbot-task/README.md

 ## Components

-- ProductsComponent - the main container for product display and filtering.
+- HomeComponent - the main container for product display and filtering.

 - ProductComponent - displays individual product details.
+Discount is randomly calculated between 5% and 15% since the API does not provide discount data.

+- ProductDetailsComponent - displays detailed product information and enables add to cart functionality.

 - CartComponent - manages shopping cart display and calculations.